chainables/chainable/README.md

 ### Chainable vs Java Stream

 Although `Chainable` overlaps with Java's `Stream` in some areas of functionality, the design of `Chainable` is optimized for a somewhat different set of goals and aligns more with C#'s `Enumerable`'s LINQ-style methods than Java streams.
-Also, *chainable* provides functional programming-based API for trees, seamlessly integrated with its sequence processing API, as well as other (future) basic data structures.
+Additionally, *chainable* provides functional programming-based API for trees (or mroe specifically, *tries*), seamlessly integrated with its sequence processing API, as well as other (future) basic data structures.

 Another key difference from `Stream` is that `Chainable` fully preserves the functional and re-entrancy semantics of `Iterable`, that is it can be traversed multiple times, with multiple iterator instantiations, whereas Java's built-in `Stream` can be traversed only once.

-The `Chainable` API surface also exposes various additional convenience methods for sequential chain processing with functional programming, and not so much oriented toward the parallelism that was a key guiding design principle behind Java's `Stream`.
+The `Chainable` API surface also exposes various additional convenience methods for sequential chain processing with functional programming, and not (currently) so much oriented toward the parallelism that was a key guiding design principle behind Java's `Stream`.
 Also, some of the overlapping APIs are only available in Java streams starting with Java 9, whereas `Chainable` is fully functional starting with Java 8.

 Having said that, a level of interoperability between `Stream` and `Chainable` exists: a chain can be created from a stream (see `Chainable#from(Stream)`, and vice-versa (see `Chainable#stream()`).
+A stream wrapped in a Chainable appears reentrant, even though it is traversed only once: the chain wrapper caches the already evaluated values and only accesses the underlying stream for not yet visited items.

 ### Highlights